robenkleene/design-references/adobe-after-effects/adobe-after-effects.md

 ## Gradient Fill

 To rotate a gradient fill, select one of its properties in the timeline (like "Start Point").
 You'll then be able to move the start and end points of the gradient.

+## Lights & Cameras

+When using lights and cameras, turn on the "Adaptive Resolution" preview preference so you can see what you are doing as you make changes.